Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 verifyTextPresent
 ~~~~~~~~~~~~~~~~~
-The command *verifyTextPresent* is used to verify *specific text exists somewhere on the page*.
-It takes a single arguement--the text pattern to be verified.
+The command *verifyTextPresent* is used to verify *specific text exists
+somewhere on the page*.
+It takes a single argument--the text pattern to be
+verified.
 For example.

 =============   ==================   ============
 verifyPresent   Marketing Forcasts
 =============   ==================   ============

-This would cause Selenium to search for, and verify, that the text string "Marketing Analysis" appears somewhere on the page currently being tested.
-Use this verifyTextPresent when only when you are interested only in the text itself and that
+This would cause Selenium to search for, and verify, that the text string
+"Marketing Analysis" appears somewhere on the page currently being tested.
+Use
+this verifyTextPresent when only when you are interested only in the text
-it is present on the page, but you are not concerned about where it occurs on the page.
+itself and that it is present on the page, but you are not concerned about
+where it occurs on the page.

 verifyElementPresent
 ~~~~~~~~~~~~~~~~~~~~